Silberdrachi/gitRecipes/Pizza/detroit_style_deep.md

 * Add tomato paste, salt, sugar, dried oregano, basil, and chilli flakes into the 28oz can of crushed tomatoes.
 * Add a large drizzle of olive oil to a nonstick pan over medium heat, then add in minced garlic and saute until just fragrant, about 30-60 sec.
 * Stir in tomato mixture and bring to a simmer
 * Cook down for about 10 minutes or until reduced by half and thickened.
+* Extra can be put in a jar and stored in the fridge, just bring to room temperature at least before putting on the pizza.

 ### Assembly:
 * Add 1-2 tablespoons olive oil to steel pizza pan, spread to cover the bottom.
 Add dough and roll it to coat with oil.